 The method is fairly straightforward.
 What you need to do is turn on keywords everywhere and do a basic search in google for a search term that is in your niche.
 Then look through the search results to see if you can find sites that have a Da less than 20 and then check the keywords that a particular site ranks for by clicking on the blue numbers next to Kw which are located to the right of the title of the article on the search engines results page.
 The example below shows that this article ranks for 852 keywords.

 I find that this is one of the most helpful ways to identify possible topics to investigate because not only do you find the individual topics from another website but it also leads you down many new lines of enquiry if you look at the “What other people asked” part of google.

 Additionally, it is important to note that I also use this function for the purposes of clarifying the volumes for a specific keyword because there are often many variations to a particular keyword that keywords everywhere will provide an individual volume for.
-These volumes need to be added together to give you a better picture of the likely volume associated with the keyword.
+Add these volumes together to fgice a better picture of the likeyl volume associated with the keyword.

 Don’t forget to check out some of our other blog related articles: